liv7c/devblog/src/blog/how-to-use-the-html-specification-to-write-better-html.md

 Let's answer that step by step!
 1. First, let's [look for the `<button>` element in the spec](https://html.spec.whatwg.org/multipage/form-elements.html#the-button-element).
-2. To check what the element can contain, we can look at the content model.
+2. To check what the element can contain, we can look at its content model.
 It states that it expects [**phrasing content**](https://html.spec.whatwg.org/multipage/dom.html#phrasing-content-2) and that you should not nest any interactive element inside of a button.
 For instance, even if an `anchor` link is considered phrasing content, you should not nest it inside of a button.
 3. If you [search for the `<p>` tag inside the spec](https://html.spec.whatwg.org/multipage/grouping-content.html#the-p-element), you'll see it is not phrasing content.
 4. Therefore, we cannot use a `<p>` tag inside a `<button>`.